 Now, this isn't a new financial package that the banks have recently started offering, but a means to get extra cash going back as far as the first ever mortgage.
 But just because it's been available for so long doesn't necessarily mean it's a good thing.
-Home equity loans (remortgaging) should only really be used as a last resort, and in many cases, they are there to help homeowners get themselves out of a financial pickle.
+Home equity loans (remortgaging) should only really be used as a last resort, as the biggest driver of cost is the loan term.

 However, for the vast majority of people, purchasing a new or used car does not qualify as a financial pickle but for those that are still unconvinced let's dig a little deeper.

 But before we do, let's just get the advantages out of the way first.

 - There are no further credit checks required.

 And that, in a nutshell, is why this option seems so attractive to many homeowners that are looking to upgrade their current car or buy a new one.